-- Firstly we emphasize the importance of isolating intermittency and discusses the requirements that wind fields must fulfil in the context of this problem. - Secondly this work shows that an intermittency effect is evident for spatially homogeneous wind fields based on aero-servo-elastic wind turbine simulations.
+- Firstly we emphasize the importance of the isolation of intermittency and discusses the requirements that wind fields must fulfil in the context of this problem. - Secondly this work shows that an intermittency effect is evident for spatially homogeneous wind fields based on aeroservo-elastic wind turbine simulations.
 Preliminary results were reported in Ref.
-(Schwarz et al., 2018). - Lastly, this work contributes to the discussion by pointing out the critical importance of the size of coherent structures and the general concept of coherence to this problem.
+(Schwarz et al., 2018). - Lastly, this work contributes to the discussion by pointing out the critical importance of the size of coherent structures 5 and the general concept of coherence to this problem.